William Wyler: 1930–1949: Career acclaim and stardom

-1940s
+Wyler and the Second World War

 In 1941, Wyler directed Mrs. Miniver, based on the 1940 novel; it was the story of a middle-class English family adjusting to the war in Europe and the bombing blitz in London.
 It starred Greer Garson and Walter Pidgeon.
 Pidgeon originally had doubts about taking on the role, until fellow actor Paul Lukas told him, "You will find working with Wyler to be the most delightful experience you ever had, and that's the way it turned out."
 Pidgeon recalled: "One thing that would have been a terrific regret in my life is if I had succeeded in getting out of doing Mrs. Miniver" He received his first Oscar nomination for his role, while his co-star, Greer Garson, won her first and only Academy Award for her performance.

-The idea for the film was controversial since it was intended to make the U.S. less isolationist.
-By portraying the real-life suffering of British citizens in a fictional story, Americans might be more willing to aid Britain during their war effort.
-The film succeeded in its propaganda elements, showing Britain during its darkest days of the war.
+The film idea was controversial because it was intended to cause the United States to be less isolationist.
+It was thought that by seeing the suffering of British citizens depicted in fiction story, Americans might be made more willing to aid Britain during their war effort.
+The film succeeded in its propagandistic aims, eliciting sympathy for the British people by showing Britain during its darkest days of the war.
 Years later, having been in the war himself, Wyler said that the film "only scratched the surface of war...
 It was incomplete."

-However, before the U.S. entered the war in December 1941, all films that could be considered anti-Nazi were banned by the Hays Office.

 U.S. ambassador to the United Kingdom Joseph Kennedy told the studios to stop making pro-British and anti-German films, because he believed that British defeat was imminent.
 But MGM producer Eddie Mannix disagreed, saying that "someone should salute England.
 And even if we lose $100,000, that'll be okay."
 Mrs. Miniver went on to win six Academy Awards, becoming the top box office hit of 1942.
 It was Wyler's first Academy Award for Best Director.

 President Roosevelt and British Prime Minister Winston Churchill both loved the film, said historian Emily Yellin, and Roosevelt wanted prints rushed to theaters nationwide.
 The Voice of America radio network broadcast the minister's speech from the film, magazines reprinted it, and it was copied onto leaflets and dropped over German-occupied countries.
 Churchill sent MGM chief Louis B. Mayer a telegram claiming that "Mrs. Miniver is propaganda worth 100 battleships."
 Bosley Crowther wrote in his New York Times review that Mrs. Miniver was the finest film yet made about the war, "and a most exalting tribute to the British."